 If there’s one thing to know, it’s this: Smith Island cake is decadently moist; no other cake on the planet can even compete.
 The chocolate icing seeps down into the pencil thin cake layers and if you start out with a moist yellow cake, there’s no denying this will be the most tender and moist cake you’ll ever experience!!!

 At its core, this is literally a 9 layer yellow birthday cake.
 Between cakes and cupcakes, I have a couple yellow/vanilla cake batters that I love but my checkerboard cake came to mind first.
 It produces a lot of batter which I know would spread nicely over multiple layers.
 I used this batter again for my vanilla naked cake.
-Both cakes were baking challenges and both cakes have been loved by many including yours truly.
 It’s a simple batter combining sifted all-purpose flour, butter, sugar, eggs, and buttermilk.

 I wasn’t sure how many layers I could get from this batter, but I ended up baking 9.
 You’ll have about 8 cups of batter to work with, so I used a little less than 1 cup of batter per cake.
 You could, of course, bake 8 cakes using 1 cup of batter each.